julia-popko/julia-popko.github.io/_projects/blancc-festival.md

 {%
      include steps.html
      title_1="Challenge"
-     content_1=": Design a ready-to-build microsite for a festival of your choice that will take place this year." title_2="Features"
+     content_1="Design a ready-to-build microsite for a pop music festival that will take place this year." title_2="Features"
-     content_2="To provide website clarity and an online point of sale" title_3="Success metrics"
+     content_2="To provide website clarity and an online point of sale." title_3="Success metrics"
-     content_3="The is successful if the users appreciate a seamless point-of-sale experience."
+     content_3="The project is successful if the users appreciate a seamless point-of-sale experience."
 %}

 {%